VT-Evia/content-discipline/stage2/contentstrategyactivities.md

 see in Casey - Convince Leaders and Get the Resources

 see in Getto, Labriola, and Ruszkiewicz - Assembling a Content Strategy Plan

-**???include in this plan specifications for content structure and requirements (i.e., a content model?)
-OR include a separate activity focused on Creating a Content Model?**

-see in Casey - Design Your Content (Specify Content Structure and Requirements) [note: focus = web content]

-see in Getto, Labriola, and Ruszkiewicz - Chapter 6: Content Modeling